bielsnohr/guitab/README.md

-pyTab
+PyTablature
 =====

-The repository for the development and housing of the pyTab command line program to facilitate easy guitar tab writing.
+The repository for the development and housing of the PyTablature command line program to facilitate easy guitar tab writing.